Content

 Cash flow surplus

-If the cash flow is positive, the outflows are lower than the inflows in the respective period and a surplus is created.
-Liquidity is thus given and payments can be made, debts repaid or investments made.
+A positive cash flow meansthat the outflows are lower than the inflows in the period in question and there is a surplus.
+The Cash position is therefore available and payments can be made, debts repaid or investments made.
+Conversely, what does a negative cash flow mean for a company?

-Negative cash flow = liquidity bottleneck or liquidity gap
+Negative cash flow = liquidity bottleneck or gap

-If the cash flow is negative in a period, this means that there is a liquidity gap in that period.
+If the cash flow is negative in a period, there is a liquidity gap. liquidity gap in this period.

-Expenditure > income = negative cash flow = liquidity gap
+Expenses > income = negative cash flow = deficit

-If the cash flow is negative, i.e. if the expenses are higher than the income in a period, a liquidity gap arises.
-If there was no cash at the beginning of the observation, liquidity is not given and temporarily - i.e. for the period of the liquidity shortage - no payments can be made, no debts can be repaid and no investments can be made.
-In this case, the question arises whether, for example, funds are available elsewhere, such as unused current account lines.
+If the cash flow is negative, the expenses are higher than income and a liquidity deficit arises.
+If there was no cash balance at the beginning of the analysis, the solvency is therefore not given and temporary - i.e. for the period of the liquidity bottleneck - payments can be made. liquidity shortfall - no payments can be made, debts repaid or investments made.
+In this case, the question arises as to whether other available funds, such as unused overdraft facilities, are available.

 3 Areas of direct cash flow calculation

-The scheme of direct cash flow calculation in detail
+The scheme for determining direct cash flow: meaning in detail

-COMMITLY uses the so-called direct cash flow calculation as a framework (template) for liquidity planning.
-In financial jargon, this means that cash income is netted against cash expenses.
-In plain language, this means that we calculate the available cash flow or free cash flow as the difference between incoming and outgoing payments on all (related) accounts.
+COMMITLY uses the so-called direct cash flow calculation as a framework (template) for the Cash flow planning the cash flow statement.
+In financial jargon, this means that cash income is netted against expenses.
+In plain language, this means that we calculate the available cash flow or free cash flow as the difference between incoming and outgoing payments on all (linked) accounts.
+To achieve this, we take advantage of the advantages of practical bank and ERP integrations.

-In the calculation, the inputs and outputs are divided into 3 groups:
+In the calculation, the inputs and outputs are divided into three groups.
+To understand these, the following basic information is important:

-The operating cash flow indicates whether your company is able to finance itself.
-If the current income (incoming payments) is higher than your current expenses (outgoing payments) in a certain period, everything is in the green.
-Keep it up.
-A long-term positive operating cash flow (operating cash flow) is essential for continuity.
+The operating cash flow indicates whether your company is in a position to finance itself.
+If current income (incoming payments) is higher than expenditure (outgoing payments) in a given period, everything is in the green.
+Keep it up!
+A long-term positive cash flow is important for the continued existence of the company.
+The importance of the operating cash flow is particularly evident in the fact that it reflects the financial health and sustainability of the company.

 B - Cash flow from investing activities

-This pot indicates whether you have made investments or purchased assets for your business.
-If your cash flow from current business activities is positive, i.e. money is available or left over, you have the possibility to make investments, e.g. to buy a new workplace including a PC.
+This area indicates whether you have made investments or purchased assets.
+If the cash flow from operating activities is positive, i.e. money is available or has been left over, it is possible to make investments, e.g. to buy a new workstation including a PC.

-This indicates whether your company has taken out or repaid loans or made payments to shareholders (dividends) or received payments from shareholders.
-A withdrawal in excess of the entrepreneur's salary also falls into this category.
-If operating activities do not provide enough cash flow, you can also make investments from this pot, e.g. with your business loan.
-(Cash flow financing activity)
+This area shows whether the company has taken out or repaid loans, made payments to shareholders (dividends) or received payments from shareholders.
+Withdrawals in excess of the entrepreneur's salary also fall into this category.
+If operating activities do not generate enough cash flow, investments can also be made from this area, e.g. with a corporate loanbe financed from this area.
+The importance of the cash flow from financing activities is that it shows how the company uses external sources of financing to secure its Cash position and investments.

-The positive "free cash flow" is, as the name suggests, at your free disposal.
-This means that you have covered all current expenses, made investments and still have something left over.
+The positive (free) free cash flow is, as the name suggests, freely available.
+This means that all current expenses are covered, investments have been made and there is still something left over.
 Congratulations!

 What is the best thing to do with free cash flow?